MTCMarketing/freelancer--abdul-rehman/assets/css/how-to-use.md

 # API Reference

 ## Typography Class Table Ref
+You can also apply predefined typography (font family + font size) styles using the classes in the table below.
+Purpose: These classes make it easy to maintain consistent typography across multiple sections or elements.
+They adjust automatically depending on the device (desktop, tablet, mobile), so you don’t have to manually re-style text for responsiveness.
 Below is a breakdown of each typography variation's suggested use case:

 | **Class Name**        | **Typography Style**    | **Suggested Use**                                                           |
 |-----------------------|-------------------------|-----------------------------------------------------------------------------|